Mikaela/mikaela.github.io/index.html.markdown

 ***#GirlsLikeUs, #AS-person, #Feminist & #Linux user since 2008 with various distributions, likes #computers and #fantasy books.***

-mikaela.info contains nothing interesting, but the following subdomains can be a little more interesting:
+This page is not very interesting, but the following two tables on *subdomains* and *off-domain links* can be a little more interesting.

 * [bot](https://bot.mikaela.info) / [tor.onion](http://mjltqllkii2pbosu.onion)
     * web interface of my primary IRC bot